mjlassila/rdmo-ansible/README.md

 rdmo-ansible
 ============

-This repo contains an ansible playbook to deploy a "standard" instance of [RDMO](https://rdmorganiser.github.io) using PostgresSQL, Gunicorn and NGINX.
+This repo contains an ansible playbook to deploy an instance of [RDMO](https://rdmorganiser.github.io) using PostgresSQL, Gunicorn and NGINX.

 The playbook performs the following steps: